hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-claim-airdrop.md

     - the tokens being claimed should be transferred to the `receiver_id` account
     - the pending airdrop should be removed from state
 - Given a successful `TokenClaimAirdrop`  transaction having a hollow account as `receiver_id` should also complete the account without modifying its `maxAutoAssociations` value
-- Given successful  `TokenClaimAirdrop` when `TokenClaimAirdrop` for the same airdrop is performed then the `TokenClaimAirdrop` should fail
+- Given successful `TokenClaimAirdrop` when another `TokenClaimAirdrop` for the same airdrop is performed then the second `TokenClaimAirdrop` should fail
 - `TokenClaimAirdrop` transaction with no pending airdrops entries should fail
 - `TokenClaimAirdrop` transaction with more than 10 pending airdrops entries should fail
 - `TokenClaimAirdrop` transaction containing duplicate entries should fail